Domain verification, SMTP or API integration, and what to watch out for with Amazon SES.

 aws ses create-smtp-credentials --user-name ses-smtp-user

-Use nodemailer
+Use nodemailer in Node.js:

 npm install nodemailer aws-sdk